top of page

 My dad passed away suddenly of a heart attack in April of 2012.
 A few days later I had a dream about him in which he was joking and laughing.
 He had always been a jokester and it was wonderful to see him that way again as the last few years of his life had been difficult.

-I had asked for a sign from his spirit, and my husband Rod mentioned that he had seen a male pheasant on our farm soon after.
+I had asked for a sign from his spirit, and my husband, Rod said he saw a pheasant on our farm soon afterwards.
 This was remarkable because in the twelve years we had lived on the farm, we had heard a single male pheasant occasionally but never seen him.
 But I didn’t see the pheasant so I couldn’t be sure the message was for me.

 The next day Rod and I were going to dinner, and we got in the car and sat in the driveway for a few moments, talking.
 I was remarking about Dad’s upcoming memorial.
-I was considering the interesting tradition of a memorial ceremony and how we gather to celebrate the life of someone after they are gone, when they aren’t there in person to enjoy it themselves.
+I was talking about wishing that our family challenges had enabled us all to be together in different circumstances.

 Dear Kim

 I loved hearing about the pheasants in the lovely card you sent.
-When I looked at the picture just now, I recalled that yesterday morning, shortly after Donna passed, (but before I knew that she had), my 1st graders were learning how to spell words with “ph” in them.
+When I looked at the picture just now, I recalled that yesterday morning, shortly after Donna passed, (but before I knew that she had), I was teaching my 1st graders how to spell words with “ph” in them.
 We spent a great deal of time on the word “pheasant”, and we were all drawing pheasants on our whiteboards.
 30 first graders drawing pheasants.
 Yesterday morning around 10:00 am.
 Wow.

 bottom of page